ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/01-Lists.md

 :::

-Open your terminal within Visual Studio Code and create a new directory `Types`.
-The `Types` directory will be home to our GraphQL types.
+Open your terminal within Visual Studio Code and create a new directory `Types` in the `example2` directory.
+The `Types` directory will be the home of our GraphQL types.

 ```bash
 mkdir Types
 ```

-Next, create the `Query.cs` file and add it to the `Types` directory.
+Next, create the a `Query.cs` file in the `Types` directory.
 Copy the following code into the new file.

 ```csharp title="/Types/Query.cs"
 namespace Demo.Types;